Family Party (film)

 Family Party is a 2015 coming of age comedy written and directed by Pari Mathur.
 The film stars Jaya Prasad, Vishal Vaidya, Jai Ahuja, Rahul Nalamasu, and Hunter Milano who are group of teens that decide to sneak out of a family event and go to a local concert.
-The film was acquired and available to stream on Netflix from 2016-2017.
+The film was acquired and available to stream on Netflix from 2016 to 2017.

 Synopsis

 High school senior, Nick gets forced by his parents to attend a boring family party instead of letting him to go a local summer concert with his baseball buddies.
 He meets a group of teens—including a girl named Arti—who are all stuck at the party too.
 They soon realize they all have tickets to the same concert and hash out a plan to sneak out.
-Their scheme falls apart when they’re met with another jealous childhood friend, a missing diamond necklace, and a small religious ceremony put on by the adults.
+Their scheme falls apart when they're met with another jealous childhood friend, a missing diamond necklace, and a small religious ceremony put on by the adults.